Itavia Flight 870: Missile strike during military operation

+In 2023, former Italian prime minister Giuliano Amato said that France downed the aircraft while targeting a Libyan military jet in an attempt to kill Muammar Gaddafi.
+Amato said that Italy tipped off Libya about the planned assassination and consequently Gaddafi did not board the Libyan military jet.

 Conspiracy theories

 Several conspiracy theories explaining the disaster persist.
 For example, the vessel that carried out the search for debris on the ocean floor was French, but only US officials had access to the aircraft parts they found.

 Several radar reports were erased and several Italian generals were indicted 20 years later for obstruction of justice.
 The difficulty the investigators and the victims' relatives had in receiving complete, reliable information on the Ustica disaster has been popularly described as un muro di gomma (literally, a rubber wall), because investigations just seemed to "bounce back".